 Table 2.1: Hierarchy of coupled models for the ocean and the atmosphere with some examples, ordered according to the number of spatial dimensions considered.
-The direction of dimensions is specified in brackets (lat = latitude, long = longitude, z = vertical); 2.5d corresponds to several two-dimensional ocean basins linked in the Southern Ocean; EBM stands for energy balance model; QG is the abbreviation for quasi-geostrophic, AGCM (atmospheric general circulation model), OGCM (ocean general circulation model), SST (sea surface temperature).
-Some example models and their authors are given in italics, the grey shaded area contains climate models of reduced complexity, also called Earth System Models of Intermediate Complexity (EMICs), which permit integrations over very long periods (several $10^3 - 10^6$ years) or large ensembles.
-The table is not completely full because some combinations are not meaningful.
+The direction of dimensions is specified in brackets (lat = latitude, lon = longitude, z = vertical); 2.5D corresponds to several two-dimensional ocean basins linked in the Southern Ocean; EBM stands for energy balance model; QG is the abbreviation for quasi-geostrophic, AGCM (atmospheric general circulation model), OGCM (ocean general circulation model), SST (sea surface temperature).
+The bold framed cells indicate climate models of reduced complexity, also called Earth System Models of Intermediate Complexity (EMICs), which permit integrations over very long periods (several 103 to 106 years) or massive ensemble simulations.
+Sections, figures, or equations, where these models are presented, are given in small bold.
+The table is not completely filled because some combinations are not meaningful.

-model to a pulse-like perturbation (δ -function).
+has to be verified by a more complex model.
+The response of a complex model to any disturbance (for example the warming caused by an increase in atmospheric CO_2 can be regarded as a temporal integral of elementary responses of a complex model to a pulse-like perturbation (δ -function).
 These models are, e.g., successfully applied to the calculation of CO_2 uptake by the ocean or for the global warming as an input for vegetation models.
-Thanks to their simplicity, they permit extended scenario calculations.
+Thanks to their simplicity, they permit extended scenario calculations (Siegenthaler and Joos, 1992; Joos et al., 2013).